Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 Forgot the dip?
 That’s like fries without ketchup!
 Left: Sad solo bowl.
 Right: FULL experience (taco dip → noodle drag → cheese pull).
 The consommé sidecar is where magic happens!

 You wouldn’t serve fries without ketchup.
 Or wings without ranch.
-So why, in the name of all that is holy, are you serving birria ramen recipe without its dipping consommé?!
-This isn’t just broth—it’s the liquid encore, the mic drop, the VIP pass to Flavor Town.
+So why, in the name of all that is holy, are you serving a birria ramen recipe without its dipping consommé?!
+This broth is not just a drink; it’s the liquid encore, the mic drop, the VIP pass to Flavor Town.
 Skip this step, and your ramen might as well wear a blindfold—half the experience is missing.

 Consommé Sidecar (LSI: “birria ramen dipping broth”)